ingridientzzz/chatdbt-ollama/README.md

     ```

     Open [http://localhost:3000](http://localhost:3000)

+    Tip:
-    Tip: Just refresh or reload the tab if it says not connected.
+    If you encounter: `Cannot connect to backend.
+Make sure Ollama is running and the backend server is started.`, then just refresh or reload the tab if it says not connected.

 **Configuration**